 Link Interactive remains one of our top 10 security systems for its comprehensive equipment options and great customer service record.
 But higher prices and confusing package offerings can make it hard to choose the right system.
 Get all the latest details about Link Interactive in our updated review below.

 Link Interactive combines DIY setup with professional, cellular monitoring.
 Which means you’ll get to skip the installation fees without sacrificing safety and response times from emergency professionals.

 Link Interactive offers a healthy selection of security, emergency, and home automation equipment in each package.
-When you sign up for a plan, you’ll get to cherry-pick your equipment and build a system from the ground up.
-With a difference of only $5 between each plan, the big difference comes in the available equipment you can choose from.
+When you sign up for a plan, you’ll get to cherry-pick your equipment and build a system from the ground up—but if you want things like home automation or video monitoring, you’ll have to choose a more expensive plan.

 We like this customizable approach.
 Whether you want to improve your home’s smart capabilities or beef up your defense against intruders, the power is in your hands.
 It’s just important to keep in mind that you’ll need to pay for all the equipment you choose, so read the fine print before you sign because this can affect the length of your monitoring contract.